 Having digital signature encryption in an e-signature solution creates an electronic record that is even more reliable than paper documents.
 This is a unique and significant advantage over the paper world, where it is not possible to detect whether changes were made to a document.

 Maintaining high levels of security and trust is what has made our business so successful and why some of the most security-conscious global organizations trust us.
 In working with businesses and government agencies around the world for over 20 years, eSignLive has a deep understanding of the implementation of e-signatures and leveraging digital signatures to guarantee the integrity of e-signed documents.
 Visit our digital signature page to learn about the top 5 “must-have” criteria to keep in mind when evaluating solutions in the market.
-Look out for “Part 2” of this blog series where I’ll explore the topic of digital certificates and their role in the e-signature process.Not sure what the difference is between a digital signature and e-signature? http://bit.ly/2qrUHdTClick to tweet
+Look out for “Part 2” of this blog series where I’ll explore the role that digital signatures play in building comprehensive audit trails as part of the e-sign process.Not sure what the difference is between a digital signature and e-signature? http://bit.ly/2qrUHdTClick to tweet